Djaa9/oakandiron-fleetbuilder/README.md

 ### TODO

-- Make sure only one flag ship can be chosen (Move selection)
 - If "Fire ship" is selected, remove and disable other upgrade
 - Add multiple ships at a time (https://stackoverflow.com/questions/59305603/increment-and-decrement-button-via-material-ui-buttongroup)
 - Copy ship